Graduate Program in Genetic Counseling

 • On average, students participate in over 150 cases through their clinical training.

-• Our cumulative board examination pass rates for first-time test takers in the three most recent classes (UUGPGC 2020, 2021, and 2022) are above the national average.
+• Our cumulative board examination pass rate for first-time test takers in the three most recent classes (UUGPGC classes 2021, 2022, and 2023) is 85% and above the national average.

 • UUGPGC graduates are prepared to enter a wide variety of genetic counseling settings.
-Eighty-five percent (85%) of graduates of the three most recent classes (UUGPGC classes 2021, 2022, and 2023) accepted genetic counseling or related positions.
+Ninety percent (90%) of graduates of the three most recent classes (UUGPGC classes 2022, 2023, and 2024) accepted genetic counseling or related positions.

 • All UUGPGC students receive some tuition support from the program.